wballard/starphleet/index.md

 STARPHLEET_DEPLOY_TIME | date string | Starphleet sets this variable in the [Linux container](https://linuxcontainers.org/) environment for your service to let you know the time of the last deployment.
 STARPHLEET_DEPLOY_GITURL | string | Starphleet sets this variable in the [Linux container](https://linuxcontainers.org/) environment to let you know where your running service code came from.
 STARPHLEET_HEADQUARTERS | string | <headquarters_git_url>.
 Set this on your workstation prior to using Starphleet.
-STARPHLEET_PRIVATE_KEY | string | ~/.ssh/<private_keyfile>.
+STARPHLEET_PRIVATE_KEY | string | The path to the private keyfile associated with your git repository, such as `~/.ssh/<private_keyfile>`.
 Set this on your workstation prior to using Starphleet.
-STARPHLEET_PUBLIC_KEY | string | ~/.ssh/<public_keyfile>.
+STARPHLEET_PUBLIC_KEY | string | The path to the public keyfile associated with your git repository, such as `~/.ssh/<public_keyfile>`.
 Set this on your workstation prior to using Starphleet.
 STARPHLEET_PULSE | number | The number of seconds between autodeploy checks, defaulting to a value of 5.
 Set this in your Starphleet headquarters or in your service Git repository.
 STARPHLEET_REMOTE | &lt;starphleet_git_url&gt; | Allows you to use your own fork of Starphleet itself.
 Set this in the .starphleet file in your Starphleet headquarters repository.
 STARPHLEET_VAGRANT_MEMSIZE | number | The memory size, in megabytes, of the Vagrant instance.
 Set this on your workstation prior to using Starphleet.

 ## Buildpacks
 Buildpacks autodetect and provision services in containers for you.
 We would like to give a huge thanks to Heroku for having open buildpacks, and to the open source community for making and extending them.
-The trick that makes the Starphleet orders file so simple is the use of buildpacks and platform package managers to install dynamic, service specific code such as `rubygems` or` `npm` and associated dependencies that may vary with each push of your service.
+The trick that makes the Starphleet orders file so simple is the use of buildpacks and platform package managers to install dynamic, service specific code, such as `rubygems` or` `npm` and associated dependencies, that may vary with each push of your service.
 Note that **Starphleet will only deploy one buildpack per Linux container** - for services which are written in multiple languages, extra configuration in the `orders` file may be necessary.

-Starphleet currently includes support for Ruby, Python, Node, and NGINX static buildpacks.
+Starphleet currently includes support for Ruby, Python, NodeJS, and NGINX static buildpacks.

 ### Testing Buildpacks
 Sometimes you just want to see the build, or figure out what is going on.
-Starphleet lets you directly push to a ship and run a service outside the autodeploy process via a git push.
-You will need to have a public key in the `authorized_keys` that is matched up with a private key in your local ssh configuration.
-Remember, you are pushing to the ship -- so this is just like pushing to any other git server over ssh.
+Starphleet lets you directly push to a ship and run a service outside the autodeploy process via a `$ git push`.
+You will need to have a public key in the headquarter's `authorized_keys` folder that is matched up with a private key in your local ssh configuration.
+Remember, you are pushing to the ship, which is just like pushing to any other Git server over ssh.

 ```bash
 $ git remote add ship git@<ship_ip>:<name>